Table of Contents

 Ski bindings are very important, to say the least, as they provide you with the comfort to ski while giving you a proper grip, making sure your feet do not dangle when you are on the slopes.

-Women skis have women-specific ski bindings that are different than the bindings that men use.
-The shoe sizes of men are different from the women’s range of shoe sizes.
+Women skis have special ski bindings that are different than the bindings that men use.
+The shoe sizes of men are different from the women range of shoe sizes.
 Now there are exceptions with women having large feet or men with a petite structure, but generally women shoe sizes are always smaller than their male skiing counterpart.

-If you go for women ski bindings, you would understand that these bindings have different high backs as well as dimensions as these are exclusively designed for women’s boots and calves.
+If you go for women ski bindings, you would understand that these bindings have different high backs as well as dimensions as these are exclusively designed for women’s cross country ski boots and calves.

-The concept of “shrink it and pink it” to sell women skis do not work anymore.
-Women skiers need performance and not just aesthetics.
-It is about their weight, structure, and preference of ski length.
+The concept of “shrink it and pink it” to sell women ski do not work anymore.
+A woman skier needs performance and not just aesthetics.
+It is about their weight, structure, and preference of cross country ski length.

-While women skiers have been using men’s skis in the past, it is best to go for a unisex or a women’s ski that is exclusively designed keeping the target audience in mind.
+While female skiers have been using mens’ equipment and gear in the past, it is best to go for a unisex or a women’s ski that is exclusively designed keeping the target audience in mind.
 You can use a male ski and totally ace it.
-But if you are looking for comfort, control, grip, and enjoyment – why not buy the women’s cross country ski that is specially designed and manufactured keeping you in mind?
+But if you are looking for comfort, control, grip, and enjoyment heed an expert advice – why not buy the women’s cross country ski that is specially designed and manufactured keeping you in mind?

-From the six best women cross country skis that are reviewed above, which one is going to accompany you on your next skiing adventure?
+From the six best women cross country skis that are reviewed above, which one is going to accompany you on your next cross country skiing adventure?